www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | Attribute | Description |
 |-----------|-------------|
 | id | Job post ID
+| demographic_question_set_id | The demographic question set associated with this job post
 | active | If `false`, this job post has been deleted.
 | live | If `true`, this job post status is set to live.
 | first_published_at | Timestamp when this job post was first set to live.